bleech/wp-starter-theme/README.md

 }
 ```

-To complete the picture, the `layout` area defined in the template is then output in `Components/DocumentDefault/index.twig`:
+The `layout` area in `config/templates/default.json` is then output in `Components/DocumentDefault/index.twig`:

 ```twig
 <!DOCTYPE html>